adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 <img src="../Assets/edge-bridge-tutorial/mobile-property-all-extensions.png" alt="All installed extensions" width="1100"/>

+Also create a rule
+Forward PII events to Edge Network

 ## Client-side implementation
 ### 1. Get a copy of the files (code and tutorial app)
 1. Open the code repository: https://github.com/adobe/aepsdk-edgebridge-ios